 What are the 5S?

-1. Seiri or Sort:
+1. Seiri or Sort

 Different type of objects needs to be sorted and kept in order.
-This order can be based on their size, or any other parameter.
-Based on the industry you are working at, ‘objects’ can be used ambiguously or interchangeably.
+This order can be based on their size or any other parameter.
+Based on the industry you are working in, ‘objects’ can be used ambiguously or interchangeably.
 For example, if you are into logistics and shipment, you can apply this to separating goods from courier service; if you are a fashion influencer, you can sort different types of garments and fabrics and then the accessories, if you are a programmer, you know which computer programming language to use for which application.

-2. Seiton or Sort in Order:
+2. Seiton or Sort in Order

 The process of setting and organizing objects in order at the workplace is Seiton.
-It revolves around the philosophy that there is a place for everything, everything has a place.
+It revolves around the philosophy that there is a place for everything; everything has a place.
 This again could be applied to various industry domains, depending on what your current industry is.

-3. Seiso or Shine:
+3. Seiso or Shine

-In this step, one makes sure that all their tools and objects are looking clean, neat and all set to be ready to use with very minimalistic change.
+In this step, one makes sure that all their tools and objects are looking clean, neat, and all set to be ready to use with very minimalistic change.
 For example, if you are constructing a food stall on the road, you should be maintaining clean tables and chairs outside your outlet to have done ‘shine’.
 If you are working on your old android phone, you may choose to delete unwanted documents, pictures, and files, thereby cleaning up space or the file system.

-4. Seiketsu or Standardize:
+4. Seiketsu or Standardize

-Now if there is a lot of functionality that has been duplicated at different places, you can put them together into one thing.
+Now, if there is a lot of functionality that has been duplicated at different places, you can put them together into one thing.
 Instead of having five different warehouses to maintain your inventory, you can have just one centralized system of a warehouse.
 This would save you a lot of cost in terms of inventory maintenance and delivery of goods and assets.
-Instead of having four or five different salary structures for your factory workers having the same amount of experience, you may think of having only one uniform salary structure for all the workers with same skills and experience.
+Instead of having four or five different salary structures for your factory workers having the same amount of experience, you may think of having only one uniform salary structure for all the workers with the same skills and experience.
 Instead of using three different analytical tools that analyze your business’s demands and supply needs, you may choose to rely on one software that would cover all your needs and generate a report.

-5. Shitsuke or Sustain:
+5. Shitsuke or Sustain